cgeo/cgeo/main/project/attributes/readme.txt

 Don't mess up the structure of this file.
 It is used to automatically create missing strings, html-pages and enumerations.
 The first column contains the name of the attribute.
 In case of geocaching.com, this also is their internal id and is used for parsing websites in c:geo.
 So don't change any IDs!
 The second is the "groundspeak:attribute id" from a gpx file.
 You can get them from a cache gpx export.
-The third is the ACOCDE, the "opencaching id".
+The third is the ACODE, the "opencaching id".
 This you will get from their attribute-definitions.xml.
 To prepare this part follow ../attributes_okapi/readme.txt.

 4. create a list of strings that are (not) missing